-The college also offers Mathematics Extension courses for the HSC.
+The College also offers Mathematics Extension courses for the HSC.

 The board developed syllabus to be studied substantially throughout each of Years 7–10.
-400 hours to be completed by the end of Year 10.
+400 hours is to be completed by the end of Year 10.

 Through the study of Science students learn about our biological, chemical, geological, physical and technological world.
 They actively develop skills in planning and conducting investigations, recording and analysing data and problem solving.
 Students explore real world phenomena and develop solutions to authentic problems.

-The college offers Science courses for the HSC:
+The College offers Science courses for the HSC:

 - Investigating Science

 The board developed syllabuses are to be studied substantially throughout each of Years 7–10.
-400 hours to be completed by the end of Year 10, including 100 hours each of History and Geography in each Stage.
+400 hours is to be completed by the end of Year 10, including 100 hours each of History and Geography in each Stage.